 - The free airport transfers on published arrival/departure dates are available between certain times of the day.
 This condition is marked individually on the respective course pages.

 - If arriving at an airport or at a time other than those designated, a surcharge will apply if a transfer is required.
 It is essential that we are kept informed of any changes to the student’s travel arrangements.

 - If student is under 13 years old, they will travel as an Unaccompanied Minor (UM).
 Airline policies on UM vary from airline to airline; students are liable for the cost of Unaccompanied Minor (UM) charges if applicable.
 Please check details with airline or travel agent at the time of booking the airline tickets.

-- Student visas may be required from some countries, and obtaining a visa is the responsibility of the client.
+- Student visas may be required from some countries, and obtaining a visa is the responsibility of the parent/guardian of the student.

 - At the time of application, we provide the necessary letter of acceptance and visa support letter if applicable.

 - If a visa application is refused, we will refund the full fees, less the deposit, should a visa be refused by the Entry Clearance Officer, and the client has followed all the correct procedures.
 With all visa refusals, original documentation issued by the Entry Clearance Officer must be provided to qualify for any refund.